jpillora/flatify/README.md

 <description>Flatten Objects into Strings</end>

-An alternative serialisation method for JavaScript
+An alternative to JSON serialisation

 ## Download